dynamsoft-docs/license-server-docs/about/terms.md

 * Desktop/Server/Embeded: the CPU ID and OS ID are collected
 * Mobile: the unique device string provided by the device itself is collected

 This way, as long as you don't change the CPU or reinstall the operating system, a device will always be recognized by the DLS.

-On the other hand, this means that the DLS can decrypt the UUID to obtain the actual device information.
+> Note
+>
+> * "Hard Binding" applies one-way encryption to the collected hardware IDs, therefore the information is secure.
+> * The major difference between "Soft Binding" and "Hard Binding" is that the latter always generates the same UUID while the former generates a different UUID every time.

 ### Questions